surya847676/Journey-from-Web2-to-Web3/README.md

 # Journey-from-Web2-to-Web3
-This Repository is to tract my own Journey from Web2 to Web3.
+This Repository is to track my own Journey from Web2 to Web3.